ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 This again allows the Application Service Provider to query only for application-specific records it needs, while giving flexibility to the User adding the DNS record (i.e., they can be given permission to only add records under a specific prefix by the DNS administrator).

 Application Service Providers MUST validate that a random token in the TXT record matches the one that they gave to the User for that specific domain name.
 Whether or not multiple Validation Records can exist for the same domain is up to the Application Service Provider's application specification.
 In case there are multiple TXT records for the specific domain name, the Application Service Provider MUST confirm at least one record matches.

+### Random Token {#random-token}

+A unique token should be used in the challenge.
+It should be a random value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User) with the following properties:

+1. MUST have at least 128 bits of entropy.
+2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

+See {{RFC4086}} for additional information on randomness requirements.

+Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
+This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
+If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
+Note that DNS labels are limited to 63 octets which limits how large such a token may be.

+This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
+Some methods of validation may involve multiple independent random tokens.

 ### Token Metadata {#metadata}